tikotzky/heroku-buildpack-cloudflared/README.md

-# Heroku buildpack to which installs cloudflared and makes it available for use
+# Heroku buildpack to which installs cloudflared

 This is a Heroku buildpack that makes `cloudflared` available to your heroko dyno.